Hoo (film): Cast

-Track list
+Soundtrack

 Reception

 Shruti Indira Lakshminarayana of Rediff scored the film at 2.5 out of 5 stars and says "Harikrishna's composition Sarigama.... will linger on for a while.
 Other songs picturised on Ravichandran and Namitha will appeal to the masses.
 There are also chances of a song that is picturised on Pavithra, Namita and the hero, leaving you with discomfort.
 Hoo is sure to appeal to Ravichandran's fans".
 A critic from The Times of India wrote "Ravichandran looks dull, jaded and tired.
 Namitha is just fit to be Bullet Prakash's pair.
 Meera Jasmine is excellent.
 Prakash Raj impresses in a brief appearance.
 Rangayana Raghu shines.
 Music by V Harikrishna is average.
 Camera work by G S V Seetharam is mediocre".
 BSS from Deccan Herald wrote "His abilities are instead limited to some heavy emotional scenes where his woebegone expression adds to the impact.
 Meera Jasmine is adequate; her expressive eyes and body language bring to life Jasmine effectively.
 Namitha as Anju, disappoints both critics and the front-benchers.
 Performance-wise she is restricted in a tiny role while the presentation of her ample assets leaves the seeti-wallahs panting for more".